 - Review the importance of communication amongst interprofessional team members to enhance the delivery of care for patients with pericardial cysts.

 A pericardial cyst is typically considered a congenital anomaly, with most patients diagnosed via incidental findings on routine chest imaging.
 Rarely, they can become symptomatic and require treatment or intervention.

-Classically, a pericardial cyst is considered a congenital anomaly whereby there is incomplete fusion in embryogenesis leading to herniation or weakness in the pericardial sac, forming a diverticulum.
+Classically, a pericardial cyst is considered a congenital anomaly whereby incomplete fusion in embryogenesis leads to herniation or weakness in the pericardial sac, forming a diverticulum.
 This outpouching can either persist as a pericardial diverticulum or form a pericardial cyst when the communication to the pericardial sac becomes obliterated.
 These cysts usually contain clear fluid.

 Some retrospective data suggest the average diameter of these cysts is about 5.4cm.
 Less frequently, pericardial cysts are acquired, such as after cardiothoracic surgery, after an inflammatory process such as pericarditis or echinococcosis, post-trauma, or reportedly, in patients on chronic hemodialysis.